Making this homemade chicken broth recipe is so easy. Simply place the ingredients in a large pot, bring them to a boil, then simmer.

 Variations

 The best way to vary this recipe is to use different vegetables.
 I almost always use onions, garlic, carrots, celery, and parsley.
 Other options that I tried and liked include leeks, mushrooms, and fresh herbs such as oregano and thyme.
+These produce a broth that tastes quite different from my childhood broth, but they are a nice variation on the classic recipe.

-The detailed instructions are listed in the recipe card below.
-Here are the basic steps for making this recipe:
+The detailed instructions for making this recipe are listed in the recipe card below.
+Here's an overview of the steps:

-- Place the ingredients in a large stockpot.
-(Photos 1,2).
+Place the chicken in a large stockpot.

 It's important to use bone-in, skin-on chicken pieces in this recipe.
 They give the broth flavor and richness.
-Boneless skinless chicken breasts, such as those I use to make baked chicken breast, will not work in this recipe.
+Boneless, skinless chicken breasts, such as those I use to make baked chicken breast, will not work in this recipe.
 They are too lean.

 Recipe FAQs